cocoanlab/AIDA/README.md

 # Interpretable Depression Assessment Using a Large Language Model

-This repository is for sharing the codes that are used in the following paper.
+This repository is for sharing the data and code used in the following paper.

 > Jae-Joong Lee, Jihoon Han, Choong-Wan Woo\*, Interpretable Depression Assessment Using a Large Language Model, _in prep_